weiguangcui/weiguangcui.github.io/_posts/2018-06-11-Open-external-links-from-Evince.md

 ```Latex
 \movie[loop,autostart]{\includegraphics[width=0.43\textwidth]{G3X-17-image.pdf}}{NewMDCLUSTER0017.mp4}
 ```
-Place your movie `NewMDCLUSTER0017.mp4` in the same folder of your PDF file, you should be able to see the movie with `evince`.
+Place your movie `NewMDCLUSTER0017.mp4` in the same folder of your PDF file, you should be able to see the movie with [`pdfpc`](https://pdfpc.github.io/).
+Gnome pdf viewer `evince` works fine in normal mode, the movie has problem to show up in presentation mode [see the bug here](https://gitlab.gnome.org/GNOME/evince/issues/869)!
 I have `mpv` installed.

 For the missing plug-in problem: